GerHobbelt/doxygen-awesome-css/README.md

 [Doxygen Awesome CSS custom theme](https://jothepro.github.io/doxygen-awesome-css/) as an xPack dependency.

-The project is hosted on GitHub as [micro-os-plus/doxygen-awesome-css-xpack](https://github.com/micro-os-plus/doxygen-awesome-css-xpack).
+The open-source project is hosted on GitHub as [micro-os-plus/doxygen-awesome-css-xpack](https://github.com/micro-os-plus/doxygen-awesome-css-xpack).

-Original README follows.
+The original README follows.

 ---